CtrlK

 Completeness

-Clearly answers both what (write/rewrite/improve marketing copy for various page types) and when (explicit 'Use when' equivalent with trigger phrases).
-Also helpfully distinguishes scope by referencing related skills for email and popup copy.
+Clearly answers both 'what' (write, rewrite, or improve marketing copy for various page types) and 'when' (explicit 'Use when' triggers and specific phrases).
+Also includes helpful boundary-setting by referencing related skills for email and popup copy.

 3 / 3